 Flying from John F. Kennedy International Airport (JFK) in New York to Louis Armstrong International Airport (MSY) in New Orleans is the quickest and easiest way to travel between the two destinations.
 Although you won't get to experience cities like Memphis or stop off at iconic locations such as Graceland along the way, you'll have plenty of time to explore the Big Apple and the Big Easy (and you're going to need as much time as you can get).

-Flying between the two destinations takes approximately 3 and a half hours and will set you back anywhere from USD$75 to $164 (one way) depending on what airline you're traveling with, what season you're traveling in, and how far in advance you booked your tickets.
+Flying between the two destinations takes approximately 3 and a half hours and will set you back anywhere from USD$75 to $164 (one way) depending on what airline you're travelling with, what season you're travelling in, and how far in advance you booked your tickets.
 There are several airlines to choose from including United Airlines, Spirit Airlines, American Airlines, and Delta, so you're sure to find a flight, and a price, that works for you.

 Catching a train from New York to New Orleans

-Traveling by train from New York to New Orleans is another great way to move between the two cities easily and efficiently.
+Travelling by train from New York to New Orleans is another great way to move between the two cities easily and efficiently.

 While it's not the quickest form of transportation (the journey will take you around 32 hours direct), it does allow for you to stop at destinations that pique your interest along the way, such as Philadelphia in Pennsylvania or Charlotte in North Carolina.
 These services are operated by Amtrack via the Crescent route.